The decline bench press can be an effective exercise to improve the development of your lower pecs.

-An effective decline bench press alternative is going to target similar muscle groups to the decline bench press.
+An effective decline bench press alternative will target similar muscle groups to the decline bench press.

 When looking at the pec muscles, they can be split into upper and lower muscle fibers.

-In a study by Stephen & Armstrong (1997), they showed that when comparing a 30-degree incline bench press with a 15-degree decline bench press that the fibers of the lower pec are “significantly more activated” in the decline bench press.
+A study by Stephen & Armstrong (1997) showed that when comparing a 30-degree incline bench press with a 15-degree decline bench press, the lower pec fibers are “significantly more activated” in the decline bench press.

-Therefore, since the decline bench press targets the fibers of the lower pec to a greater extent, you will want to find exercise substitutes that activate the lower chest versus upper chest muscles.
+Therefore, since the decline bench press targets the lower pec fibers to a greater extent, you will want to find exercise substitutes that activate the lower chest versus upper chest muscles.